AchimPieters/ESP32-captive_portal/README.md

 connected clients.
 This improves automatic captive portal detection on iOS and macOS devices.

+The portal also responds with `200 OK` for common detection URLs such as `/generate_204` and `/hotspot-detect.html` and announces itself via mDNS for easier discovery.

 On macOS Sequoia systems the automatic popup might not appear immediately.
 If this happens, open http://192.168.4.1 in your browser to access the configuration portal.